-MemoWiki is a simple Wiki » intended for personal documentation,
+MemoWiki is a Wiki » intended for personal documentation, research,

-research, and small-scale collaboration.
-It allows the viewing,
+and small-scale collaboration.
+It allows the viewing, editing, and

-editing, and maintenance of a collection of pages using just a web
+maintenance of a collection of pages using just a web browser, as

-browser, as shown in the image on the right.
-To make it easy to
+shown in the image on the right.
+To make it easy to support research,

-and data items (which can be edited just as easily as Wiki pages)
+(which can be edited just as easily as Wiki pages) and other files

 Here’s an introduction and a list of the main features:

 - Pages, references, and data items are grouped in Topics;